David Osten awarded with internship at the German Bundestag from Heraeus Foundation

-Please check the course's website for more informations.
+Please check the courses' websites for more informations.
 Most important, you should not forget to indicate your preferences for each problem sheet.
 How this work in general is explained below.
 In the previous semesters, I prepared and gave the following courses at the University of Wrocław:

 For completeness, as a PhD student, I also gave tutorial for